How to Clean a Dog Collar

 Conclusion

 To avoid an unhygienic situation, it is important to clean the collar.
 Depending on the material, you may have to wash or spot clean it.
-However, once cleaned, the collar will smell better, last longer, and even perform better.
+Once cleaned, the collar will smell better, last longer, and even perform better.

 Frequently Asked Questions